aws-samples/aws-dataexchange-api-samples/README.md

 * [most-expensive-neighborhoods-in-nyc](subscribers/ruby/most-expensive-neighborhoods-in-nyc): Most expensive neighborhoods in NYC by median price.

 ### JavaScript

 * [all-entitled-datasets](subscribers/javascript/all-entitled-datasets): Lists all data sets one is subscribed to.

 ## Provider Samples

 Examples of interacting with the AWS Data Exchange API from the data provider side can be found in [/providers](providers).

+### Ruby

+* [create-data-set-with-finalized-revision](providers/ruby/create-data-set-with-finalized-revision): Create a Data Set with a finalized Revision.

 ## License